GLENMOORE, CHESTER COUNTY, PA

 a sunroom —open to the surrounding wooded property— with separate library/office and half bath, direct access to laundry, garage and studio;

-three sets of bedroom suites and two baths on the second floor.
+three bedrooms with offices/work/storage spaces and two full baths on the second floor.

 The school room— ‘great room’— includes sitting, dining and kitchen areas.
 The living space has two eight foot doors as windows on one side; and a Japanese contemplative alcove –tokonoma-on the other.
 There are built-in shelves for pictures and picture hanging moldings.

 The kitchen, one step up on the teacher’s dais, is divided into “his and hers”, left and right, with two sinks and cherry counter tops and four colorful, hand-painted tile backsplash walls in a ‘quilt’ pattern designed after the Borghese Palace in Rome.
 There is a low separating wall on one side to enable conversation from the kitchen to the sitting/dining areas; the other side has a higher wall and ‘pot-holding’ shelf, hidden from the living areas –so that dining is separate from the cooking.

 Passing through an 18th century barn-beam-arch cut in the school stone wall, you find the contemporary two-story addition with the sunroom and its full views of the outside, the large 25 foot curved deck, luxuriously planted English gardens and the surrounding woods.
 This sunroom itself is a large sitting room with two walls of tilt-turn, floor to ceiling, windows, and Saltillo tiles over radiant in-floor heating.
 There are custom built-in cabinets and shelving as throughout the living space.

 The sunroom is a central access hub for the addition with connections to: a scholar’s study, a half bath, the laundry, the garage and the studio/workshop.